BlockchainUV/BlockchainUV.github.io/README.md

 # SupplyChain
-# This is a supply chain prototype on ethereum blockchain using solidity, truffle, ganache et al.
+# This is a supply chain prototype on ethereum blockchain using javascript, solidity, truffle, ganache et al.